lndulgence/miniRAG/README.md

 ## Installation

-In order to execute MiniRAG, an existing installation of [microk8s](microk8s.io), along with  [Docker](https://www.docker.com/).
+In order to execute MiniRAG, an existing installation of [microk8s](microk8s.io) with an enabled image registry, along with  [Docker](https://www.docker.com/).
 With these properly configured, deploying should be a simple matter, merely executing the Deployment.sh script.
 Some commands may have changed across microk8s versions, so YMMV.
 Due to github limitations, you will need to download the LLaMa model yourself, and put it in the model/models folder.
 You may obtain such models [here](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main)

 ## Usage

-TODO When final main API is ready ;)
+All services are developed on a kubernetes cluster, though from an user standpoint, only 2 need to be used: the RAG API /addDocument endpoint, to add documents to the vector db, along with their embeddings, and the mainAPI, to actually use the chatbot.

+Running kubectl get svc will give you the IP addresses for both, and in order to use each:

+POST <ragAPI IP>:8000/addDocument where the request body contains a "text" field, with the document to be added.
+POST <mainAPI IP>:8080/chat where the request body contains a "message" field with a message for the chatbot.

+If this is being deployed in a cloud environment, an ingress should be defined for both endpoints (such as Kong or nginx) in order to make them accessible from the outside.

 ## Additional considerations

 MiniRAG was meant as a personal project to further my own understanding of how LLM-based applications are deployed in cloud-based environments.
-At its current state, it is more of a toy than a serious undertaking.
+At its current state, *it is more of a toy than a serious candidate for cloud deployment*.
 In order to improve the project towards a potential production environment, several points need to be addressed, such as the usage of a dedicated embedding model, which would possibly perform better at RAG than the current reused llama, and the addition of GPU bindings to improve response time (it is, as of now, VERY SLOW, even using models on the lighter side, whose perdformance is somewhat hindered by their minimal-ness).
+Additionally, due to memoory constraints, previous conversation logs are not stored in context, though this would be vital when deploying a chatbot.

 ### TODO
->Go main API

->Deployment script

 >Maybe a frontend?
+Feel free to PR